Here’s How To Tell if You Need Wide Shoes

 Feet Width Types

-- Narrow: Smaller width than medium feet.
-Shoes are approximately one-quarter of an inch narrower than the manufacturer’s average.
+- Narrow: What is a narrow foot?
+It’s a foot with a smaller width than medium feet.
+Shoes designed for narrow feet are typically about one-quarter of an inch slimmer than the manufacturer’s standard width.

 - Medium: The standard.
 The average foot width and length that manufacturers follow.